No matter which department you work for at your organization, chances are that Excel spreadsheets have touched your life in one way or another.

 4) You have text in a single cell that now needs to be separated out into multiple columns.

 ☑ Also works on Google Sheets (called “Split text to columns”)

 Text to columns is THE saving grace for staff who run into this problem.
 This function takes the text in a cell and separates it out into multiple columns, based on whatever rules you decide.
 It’s so simple to do that the only hard thing about this hack is identifying all of the opportunities when you can use it.

-Here’s an actual example from a previous project of mine.
+Here’s a real example from a past project.
 Say you have a list of contacts with emails, but you need to create a column for their affiliations.
 You’ve determined that the best way to do this is to separate out the part of their email that indicates their organization (everything after the @ symbol).

 Highlight the column of cells that you want to split.
 Then, locate the Text to Columns icon in the Data section and walk through the prompts.

 - In Excel, the first prompt will ask you to choose between a Delimited or Fixed situation.
 Delimited separates cells wherever a certain character appears in a string of text.
 (9 times out of 10, this is what you’ll want.)
 Fixed separates cells after a set number of characters.

 - After clicking Delimited, enter the character that you want to use as your separator.
 For this case, we’ll enter the “@” symbol.
 Check the “Other” box, enter the symbol and click Next.